 Q: Does Vital Statistics Services have a database of those people able to perform marriages?

-A: No. The Wyoming Vital Statistics office only files those marriage records that have been submitted by the County Clerks’ office.
+A: No. Vital Statistics Services only files those marriage records that have been submitted by the County Clerks’ offices.